olha-yatskivska/python-lessons/dictionaries/base-knowledge.md

 >>> print(cards)
 [12, 5, 75]
 ```
+* **Dictionary:** a linear collection of key-value pairs looking up by "tag" or "key".
 * We insert values into a Dictionary using a key and retrieve them using a key.
+* Python 3.7 (2018) and later dixtionaries keep entries in the order they were inserted.
 ```python
 >>> cabinet = dict()
 >>> cabinet.['summer'] = 12